jamieshepherd/jamie14/CONTRIBUTING.md

 # Contribution Guidelines

-Please submit all issues and pull requests to the [laravel/framework](http://github.com/laravel/framework) repository!
+Please submit all issues and pull requests to the dev branch.
+Anyone is more than welcome to contribute, and I appreciate any suggestions or improvements on the current application.
+As always, the project is completely open-source.
+Please see LICENSE for more information.